Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

-- Rugged + Waterproof - Share experiences you can't capture with your phone.
-HERO7 Black is rugged, waterproof without a housing to 33ft (10m) and up for any adventure.
+- Rugged plus Waterproof: Share experiences you can’t capture with your phone.
+HERO7 Black is rugged, waterproof without a housing to 33 feet (10m) and up for any adventure

 I love the image stabilization that makes my videos super-smooth, and it’s pretty easy to use.
 Everything is recorded in 4K quality, and you can even extract photos from the video footage without it being god-awful low quality.